 Omega-3s — When you have low omega-3 fatty acids in the brain, it can cause inflammation and nerve-signaling disruption.
 These can compromise your mental state.
 Wild-caught fish like salmon are high in omega-3s.
 (37)

 Zinc-rich foods — Low zinc levels in the blood are a biological marker for depression.
-Zinc supplementation has antidepressant and anxiety-reducing effects.
+Zinc has antidepressant and anxiety-reducing effects.
 You can also increase your intake of zinc-rich foods, including cashews, grass-fed beef and liver, oysters, and pastured eggs.
 (38)

 By finding ways to relax your mind, eating wholesome foods, practicing mindfulness, and detoxing, you can help support and rebuild your limbic system.